-On Linux, you will need the Linux library requirements (which you probably all already have).
+On Linux, you will need the Linux library requirements (which you probably all already have) as well as FreeBASIC, GCC, and SCons.

 Mac OS X

-Compiling for Mac has some complications, since FreeBasic does not officially support Mac.
+Compiling for Mac has some complications.
 A full article on the subject is here: Compiling in Mac OS X

-The Android port is a work in progress.
+The Android port uses a fork of FreeBASIC.
 See Compiling for Android.

-Compiling on FreeBSD is experimental, but seems to work, and is the same as compiling on Linux (including library requirements: ncurses, SDL, SDL_mixer, and instrument patches for MIDI, e.g. freepats.)
-Also (in addition to scons) you need to install the 'gcc' port.
-The main difference is obtaining a copy of FreeBASIC.
-See Getting FreeBasic#FreeBSD and others.
+The OHRRPGCE on FreeBSD is not well tested, but seems to work, and is the same as compiling on Linux (including library requirements: ncurses, SDL2, SDL2_mixer, and instrument patches for MIDI, e.g. freepats.)

 Only Euphoria 4.1.0+ support compiling 64-bit builds (with a 64-bit copy of Euphoria).
 However, currently (as of mid-2017) there are no builds of the latest version (4.1.5) of Euphoria for OSX, FreeBSD, or 64-bit GNU/Linux.
 So instead download Euphoria 4.1.0 from https://sourceforge.net/projects/rapideuphoria/files/Euphoria/4.1.0-beta2/